atk4/data/docs/fields.rst

 Adding condition on a field will also make it system.

-.. php:attr:: never_persist
+.. php:attr:: neverPersist

 Field will never be loaded or saved into persistence.
 You can use this flag for fields that physically are not located in the database, yet you want to see this field in beforeSave hooks.

-.. php:attr:: never_save
+.. php:attr:: neverSave

 This field will be loaded normally, but will not be saved in a database.
-Unlike "read_only" which has a similar effect, you can still change the value of this field.
+Unlike "readOnly" which has a similar effect, you can still change the value of this field.
 It will simply be ignored on save.
 You can create some logic in beforeSave hook to read this value.